The formal aspects of writing a research paper

 It has been proved (\citealp{maier}, Chapter 3) that -> It has been proved (Mayer, 2020, Chapter 3) that ...
 Form of the reference list: bring it into a good shape, this does require work and is really important (you might cite your reviewer, so make sure he/she is not upset!).q In particular, you always need to edit bibtex entries that you downloaded from places like google scholar.
 Please look at some of our latest papers for examples how all of this works.

-• For papers at well-known conferences, use a short version, such as: authors, title, ICML, 2020.
+• For papers at well-known conferences, use a short version, such as: authors, title, International Conference of Machine Learning (ICML), 2020.
 If the conference is not well-known, put the full name.
 You do not need to specify editors or page numbers.

 • For journal papers, use the standard format.